eocron/Algorithm/README.md

   - Complete implementation of IDictionary
   - Duplicate keys are not allowed

-## Fibonacci heap as PriorityQueueu
+## Fibonacci heap as PriorityQueue

 https://en.wikipedia.org/wiki/Fibonacci_heap